tonsky/spectre/src/docs/templates.rst

 Usually you’ll need pages a little bit more complex than just a :class:`Str` with substitution variables.
 That’s where you’ll need templates.

 Templates are simple text files (html, xml, csv, etc.) with special instructions in them.
-For now, spectre comes with built-in support for mustache templates only.
-You can find a really short introduction to musatche syntax `on its website <http://mustache.github.com/mustache.5.html>`_.
+For now, Spectre comes with built-in support for Mustache templates only.
+You can find a really short introduction to Musatche syntax `on their website <http://mustache.github.com/mustache.5.html>`_.

 .. image:: _images/mustache.png
    :class: cover_mustache